 Bleeding triggers a series of reactions known as the coagulation cascade.
-Coagulation is the process your body uses to stop blood loss.
+Coagulation is the process your body uses to stop bleeding.
 Cells called platelets create a plug to cover the damaged tissue.
-Then your body’s clotting factors interact to produce a blood clot.
+Then your body’s clotting factors interact to form a blood clot.
 Low levels of clotting factors can prevent a clot from forming.
-Factor deficiency can lead to symptoms such as excessive bleeding, persistent nosebleeds, and easy bruising.
+A deficiency in clotting factors can lead to symptoms such as excessive bleeding, persistent nosebleeds, and easy bruising.

-To test your body’s blood clotting abilities, your doctor will collect a sample of your blood in a vial and add chemicals.
-The test measures how many seconds it takes for your blood to clot after the addition of the chemicals.
+To test your body’s blood clotting abilities, your doctor collects a sample of your blood in a vial and adds chemicals that will make your blood clot.
+The test measures how many seconds it takes for a clot to form.

-This test is sometimes known as an activated partial thromboplastin time (APTT) test.
+This test is sometimes called an activated partial thromboplastin time (APTT) test.

 Your doctor may order a PTT test to investigate the cause of prolonged or excessive bleeding.
 Symptoms that may prompt your doctor to order this test include:

 The PTT test can’t diagnose a specific condition.
-Instead, it helps your doctor figure out whether your blood clotting factors may be deficient.
-If your test results are abnormal, your doctor will probably need to order more tests to figure out which factor your body isn’t producing.
+But it does helps your doctor learn whether your blood clotting factors are deficient.
+If your test results are abnormal, your doctor will probably need to order more tests to see which factor your body isn’t producing.

-Your doctor might also use this test to monitor your condition if you’re taking the blood thinner heparin.
+Your doctor might also use this test to monitor your condition when you take the blood thinner heparin.